 Till the sunshine, striking this,

 Flash all over into gold,

 With a burnished fulness.

 Next, in the third stanza of ‘To Flush, My Dog,’ the speaker reuses the word “brown” as well as the imagery associate with light.
 This time warmth is added.
 She describes how usually the dog’s body is brown, but when the sun hits it just right then everything changes.
-The dog’s fur gives off a warmth that is undeniable, in colour and emotion.
-The sunshine “Alchemizes” ( a reference to alchemy, and its magical nature) or transforms the colour from dull to bright and comforting.
+The dog’s fur gives off a warmth that is undeniable, in color and emotion.
+The sunshine “Alchemizes” ( a reference to alchemy, and its magical nature) or transforms the color from dull to bright and comforting.

 Underneath my stroking hand,